LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 ## Deploy AWS resources with Serverless

-The [Serverless framework](https://www.serverless.com/) allows you to deploy serverless applications to the cloud, in this case AWS.
-We'll use it to deploy our custom lambda, and to setup each AWS services we are going to use.
+With the [Serverless framework](https://www.serverless.com/) you can deploy serverless applications to the cloud.
+We'll use it to deploy our custom Lambda and other AWS services.

 - Install Serverless with: